 An overhead garage rack may be rated for hundreds of pounds, but your garage ceiling is the real limit.
 Most residential garage trusses are designed for a dead load of about 10 pounds per square foot — far less than what storage racks advertise.
 A “700-lb capacity” rack may look impressive, but that rating ignores the structure it’s bolted to.
 The real question isn’t how much the rack can hold — it’s how much your trusses can safely handle.

-Trusses are built to support drywall, light insulation, and electrical — not hundreds of pounds of storage plus the weight of a person in the attic..
+Trusses are built to support the roof, drywall, light insulation, and electrical — not hundreds of pounds of hanging storage.

 STOP ASKING